openwisp/openwisp-docs/tutorials/demo.rst

-However, if you want to install more recent versions of the OpenWISP packages you can use download the packages from `downloads.openwisp.io <http://downloads.openwisp.io/>`__ on your device and install them, eg:
+However, if you want to install more recent versions of the OpenWISP packages you can download them from
+`downloads.openwisp.io <http://downloads.openwisp.io/>`__ on your
+device and install them, eg: